 Yuanyuan Feng is a PhD candidate in the Information Systems Department at UMBC.
 Her research interests are in the areas of human computer interaction (HCI), computer supported cooperative work (CSCW), and health informatics.
 The objective of her research is to enhance team members’ experience and performance in their collaboration on complex, physical tasks.
 She investigates how expertise acquisition is achieved and improved in co-located and distributed teams with the use of advanced technologies in surgical environment.
 She leverages qualitative and quantitative methods in analyzing and interpreting a variety of data – videos, interviews, eye movements, surveys, and gaits.

 Yasmin’s first project in the lab focused on creating a telerehabilitation system for home-based physical therapy for stroke survivors in low-resource communities.
 She conducted patient observations and documented critical aspects of physical therapy, noting areas that need improvement.
 Her current project involves understanding the emotional awareness of emergency health services (EHS) trainees in the UMBC EHS paramedics program.
 The end goal of this project is to develop a stress reflection system that would help the trainees identify and reflect on their stress triggers during simulation-based training, and so improve future performance.
-Starting Fall 2019, she will be pursuing my PhD in a joint University of California, San Francisco/University of California,
+Starting Fall 2019, she begins pursuing her PhD in a joint University of California, San Francisco/University of California, Berkeley Bioengineering Program.

 Galina Madjaroff, M.A., PhD, 2014-2018